voppyy/churn_project.py/README.md

 We would also like to credit Karina Data Scientist and her YouTube channel (Karina Data Scientist) for inspiration and guidance in developing parts of our code.

 Team Contributions:

-The project was a collaborative effort, and each team member contributed as follows:
+The project was a collaborative effort, with each team member contributing equally.
+The final outcome reflects the continuous teamwork and dedication of Valeria Coppola, Irene Malcangi, and Shereen Zangane.
-**

 We also acknowledge the support of generative AI platforms such as ChatGPT and Gemini, which assisted in brainstorming solutions, debugging code, and improving the documentation.